Horizant’s Managing Partner Offers Insights on the Future of Work

-Horizant’s managing partner Wayne Liko offered his insights on how COVID-19 will change the way we work to National Newswatch.
+Horizant’s managing partner Wayne Liko offered his thoughts on how COVID-19 will change the way we work to National Newswatch.
 Read the article here >

-In the article, Liko said that the pandemic will not only accelerate workplace modernization, it will offer some excellent opportunities for employers to save on real property costs.
+In the article, Liko expressed that the pandemic will not only accelerate workplace modernization, but it will also offer some excellent opportunities for employers to save on real property costs.

-Using the Canadian federal government as an example, Liko shows how the pandemic has accelerated the trend towards remote work, and how this aligns with existing goals.
+Using the Canadian federal government as an example, Liko showed how the pandemic has accelerated the trend towards remote work, and how this aligns with pre-existing goals of most organizations.

 The article from National Newswatch follows below.

 From the Ashes of COVID-19 the Modern Government Office

 This month the province of Ontario signaled the first steps of what will be a complex and challenging return to work with the opening of certain stores and essential services but closing schools until September 2020.

 We face a lot of unknowns – but one thing is clear – the modern workplace as we know it will never be the same again.
 Industry will continue to lead change as exemplified by Shopify’s recent announcement to go virtual until 2021 while they rethink their workplace.